 Attorney Trent Buckallew has an extensive track record of success defending juvenile clients against criminal violations.
-With over a decade of experience, he has the knowledge and skill to help his clients navigate through the intimidating and often-complicated, juvenile criminal justice system.
-Typical violations seen in the juvenile system include charges such as drug possession, vandalism, trespassing, theft crimes, arson, assault, shoplifting, drug possession, underage drinking, DUI, minor in consumption, gang related activity, and sex crimes.
+With over 20 years of experience handling all types of criminal cases, including juvenile criminal cases, he has the knowledge and skill to help his clients navigate through the intimidating and often-complicated, juvenile criminal justice system.
+He has handled countless cases in juvenile courts across the valley including the Maricopa County Superior Court – Juvenile Division as well as City Courts throughout the metro Phoenix area.
+While he has handled a wide variety of juvenile criminal cases, some of the more common violations seen in the juvenile system include charges such as drug possession, vandalism, criminal trespass, disorderly conduct, theft crimes, arson, assault, shoplifting, drug possession, underage drinking, DUI, minor in consumption, gang related activity, and sex crimes.
 A juvenile record, no matter how insignificant it may seem, can result in serious consequences and a competent criminal defense attorney can help guide you through the process of juvenile court proceedings.

-Contact a Mesa juvenile crime attorney if you or your child has been charged with a juvenile criminal offense.
+Contact a Phoenix juvenile crimes attorney if you or your child has been charged with a juvenile criminal offense.
 Schedule a free initial consultation today.